Growing Clematis Nelly Moser: Home Gardening & Care Guide

 Temperature and Humidity Preferences

-Conveniently, Nelly Moser Clematis thrives at a variety of temperatures and humidity levels.
+Conveniently, Nelly Moser Clematis thrives at various temperatures and humidity levels.
 Additionally, the species is winter-hardy up to -30 degrees Fahrenheit.

 How to Care for Clematis Nelly Moser